science

 • Kefir is a fermented milk drink similar to yogurt.
 It is thought to have originated in the Caucasus Mountains, before spreading across the globe.

 • Tibicos (also known as water kefir) is thought to have originated in Mexico on the nopal (prickly pear) cactus.
-Pulque is another prehispanic Mexican fermented beverage made from the nectar of the agave plant.
+Pulque is another Mexican fermented beverage made from the nectar of the agave plant.

 • Kombucha is a Japanese name for a drink originating in China, made by fermenting sweet tea.